-6.12 Equality Objectives
+Equality Objectives

-The objectives which we identify represent our academy's priorities and are the outcome of a careful review and analysis of data and other evidence, they also take into account national and local priorities and issues.
+The objectives which we identify represent our academy's priorities and are the outcome of a review of and analysis of data and other evidence, they also take into account national and local priorities and issues.
+MPA reviews and updates its equality objectives every two years.